makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 So here I am, writing my first blog post for my personal website.
 While we're on the topic, I want to circle back to #1 and talk about my goal of visiting all 30 MLB stadiums.

-### How my dream came to be.
+## How my dream came to be.
-In 2017, I lived in Hong Kong.
+It all started in 2016, when I came across an Instagram post about the 2017 World Baseball Classic.
+I wanted to live there